-The land has been categorised partly as a sportsground and partly as general community use (see Figure B on page 10).
+The land has been categorised as general community use.

 The following table identifies the management issues; objectives and performance targets; the means in which Council will achieve the stated objectives and the manner in how the performance target is assessed.